Without air raid sirens and stress. How did young people from all over Ukraine #learn4democracy

 Co-coordinator of the Communication Direction

-The school took place in the mountainous region of Lviv Oblast—within the Skole Beskids National Nature Park.
-Participants were young people aged 18–25: students from various fields of study and young professionals, including both experienced civic activists and those who are just planning to join the movement for change.
+The #Learn4Democracy School took place in the mountainous region of Lviv Oblast, within the Skole Beskids National Nature Park.
+Participants were young people, students from various fields of study and young professionals, including both experienced civic activists and those just beginning their journey in the movement for change.

-The first day began with an icebreaker session led by Ievgeniia Shelest, coordinator of the “Organizational Development” and “Islets of progressivity” directions.
-This helped create an open atmosphere and lay the groundwork for future teamwork.
+The first day began with an icebreaker session led by Ievgeniia Shelest, coordinator of the “Organizational Development”.
+This session helped create an open and trusting atmosphere, laying the foundation for effective teamwork throughout the program.

-The training program was opened by Konstantin Palshkov, co-coordinator of the “Communication” direction, with an interactive session titled “What Is Democracy and Civic Education: Why Does Your Voice Really Matter?”
-Thanks to a combination of game-based exercises and the participants’ own experiences, everyone was able to quickly immerse themselves in the topic of democratic governance.
+The training component was opened by Konstantin Palshkov, co-coordinator of the “Communication” direction, with an interactive session titled “What Is Democracy and Civic Education: Why Does Your Voice Really Matter?”
+Through a mix of game-based exercises and participants’ own experiences, the group quickly immersed themselves in the core ideas of democratic governance.

-The program continued with a presentation by NGO activist Oleksandr Krasnokutskyi on the topic “Democracy: From Definitions to Understanding.”
-Participants gained a systematic understanding of the concept of democracy—from the history of the term to contemporary practices, principles, and challenges, particularly in the Ukrainian context.
+The program continued with a presentation by NGO activist Oleksandr Krasnokutskyi on “Democracy: From Definitions to Understanding.”
+Participants gained a structured and comprehensive understanding of democracy—from the origins of the concept to its modern-day practices, principles, and challenges, particularly within the Ukrainian context.

-A distinctive feature of the school was the combination of learning with active recreation.
-On the second day, participants took part in a variety of activities—from pottery and soap-making to challenges at the extreme sports park and the climbing wall.
+A distinctive feature of the school was the thoughtful combination of learning and active recreation.
+On the second day, participants engaged in a range of activities—from pottery and soap-making workshops to challenges at an extreme sports park and a climbing wall.

-The third day was opened by the news feed editor of the online news feed “Tsukr” from the city of Sumy Vladyslava Kritska, who spoke on the topic “How can local media strengthen democracy?”
-She shared practical experience in media work and its impact on the development of democratic culture in communities.
-During a hands-on exercise, participants developed their own concepts for regional media aimed at addressing pressing issues—from uncontrolled development to environmental challenges.
+The third day was opened by Vladyslava Kritska, news feed editor at Tsukr (Sumy), who delivered a session on “How Can Local Media Strengthen Democracy?”
+She shared practical insights into media work and its role in shaping democratic culture at the community level.
+During a hands-on exercise, participants developed their own concepts for regional media platforms addressing pressing local issues—from uncontrolled urban development to environmental challenges.

-Bohdan Ferens, founder of the NGO “Progressive and Strong,” spoke about the organization’s development and encouraged young people to move from ideas to concrete action by implementing their own projects in their communities.
+Bohdan Ferens, founder of the NGO “Progressive&Strong”, shared insights into the organization’s development and encouraged participants to move from ideas to concrete action by implementing their own initiatives in their communities.

-A separate important segment was a simulation workshop on inclusion, led by veteran Artem Bondarev together with rehabilitation specialist Yulia Babaeva.
-Participants had the opportunity to better understand the experiences of people with visual impairments and learn how to interact appropriately.
+A particularly meaningful segment of the program was a simulation workshop on inclusion, led by veteran Artem Bondarev together with rehabilitation specialist Yulia Babaeva.
+Participants gained a deeper understanding of the experiences of people with visual impairments and learned how to interact in an inclusive and respectful way.

-Activist Yulia Shmalenko conducted a presidential election simulation.
-Participants worked in teams, developed candidates’ campaign platforms, and took part in debates, turning the meeting into an engaging democratic experience.
+Activist Yulia Shmalenko facilitated a presidential election simulation.
+Working in teams, participants developed campaign platforms, presented their candidates, and engaged in debates—transforming the session into a dynamic and immersive democratic exercise.

-On the final day of the school, the teams presented their own projects—from concept to implementation plan in communities and educational institutions—as part of the “Designing Youth Initiatives: Learn for Democracy” workshop.
-A valuable aspect was that the teams had the opportunity to receive feedback from both their peers and the NGO team.
+On the final day, teams presented their own projects—from initial ideas to implementation plans in communities and educational institutions—as part of the “Designing Youth Initiatives: Learn for Democracy” workshop.
+A key strength of this session was the opportunity to receive constructive feedback from both peers and the NGO team.

-The organization’s HR manager, Liudmila Kornuta, encouraged participants to continue their development, join the “Progressive and strong” NGO team, and not stop at the knowledge they’ve gained.
+The organization’s HR manager, Liudmila Kornuta, encouraged participants to continue their personal and professional development and build on the knowledge and experience they had gained.

-The school’s final event was a hike in the mountains.
-The participants climbed Mount Konyk (786 m), covering an 8-kilometer route.
-The scenery, stops at the cliffs and springs, and the shared experience made this day especially memorable.
-The group was accompanied on the hike by the camp dog Tetris, who became a true favorite of all the participants.
+The school concluded with a hike in the mountains.
+Participants climbed Mount Konyk (786 m), covering an 8-kilometer route.
+Scenic views, stops at cliffs and natural springs, and the shared experience made this day especially memorable.
+The group was accompanied by the camp dog, Tetris, who quickly became a favorite among participants.

-It’s hard to say what the participants will remember most: the morning “Ariva” exercises, the mock election, the mountain hike, or the new friendships.
-But one thing is clear—this school became a space where young people not only learned about democracy but also began to create it.
+It is difficult to say what participants will remember most—the morning “Ariva” exercises, the mock election, the mountain hike, or the new friendships formed along the way.
+What is certain, however, is that the #Learn4Democracy School became a space where young people not only learned about democracy, but also began to actively create it despite the war and uncertainty.

 MORE